 The dream of this boathouse was made possible by a dedicated group of NCC members and volunteers who believed in this message; that we can create a place to connect with each other and with something bigger than ourselves.

 After 6 long years, this boathouse was constructed entirely from volunteer efforts and donated funds.
 This effort is an avenue for broader community and environmental connection as well as education and sustainability.
 Surrounding the boathouse are native plants used to preserve the local ecosystem.
 Using native plants for landscaping have meaningful effects on the populations of birds and insects they need to survive.
 Additionally, the plants and rain barrels help prevent water from becoming runoff that carries pollutants from the road into Lake Stevens.

 We envision the boathouse as a place for community connection through rowing while also providing space to learn about environmental sustainability, conservation and stewardship of nature and our surroundings.
 NCC seeks to strengthen the local community by also volunteering hours to maintain the local park where the Boathouse is located.
 Having a clean community space next to the lake creates a more meaningful community experience for everyone.

-We welcome you to check out the Joe Rantz Boathouse located at Wyatt Park in Lake Stevens- 10508 Chapel Hill Rd Lake Stevens, WA 98258
+We welcome you to check out the Joe Rantz Boathouse located at Davies Beach in Lake Stevens- 10508 Chapel Hill Rd Lake Stevens, WA 98258